Total TimePrep: 20 min. + freezing Bake: 35 min.

 - 3/4 cup butter, melted

 - Preheat oven to 350°.
 In a large bowl, mix egg, spinach and cheeses.
 Brush a 15x10x1-in. baking pan with some of the butter.

-- Place one sheet of phyllo dough in prepared pan; brush with butter.
-Layer with seven additional phyllo sheets, brushing each layer.
-(Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
+- Place 1 sheet of phyllo dough in prepared pan; brush with butter.
+Layer with 7 additional phyllo sheets, brushing each layer.
+(Keep remaining phyllo covered with a damp towel to prevent it from drying out.)
 Spread top with spinach mixture.
 Top with remaining phyllo dough, brushing each sheet with butter.

 - Freeze, covered, 30 minutes.
 Using a sharp knife, cut into 1-in. squares.
 Bake 35-45 minutes or until golden brown.
 Refrigerate leftovers.

 Nutrition Facts1 appetizer: 21 calories, 2g fat (1g saturated fat), 6mg cholesterol, 40mg sodium, 1g carbohydrate (0 sugars, 0 fiber), 1g protein.